 A study showed aloe may be particularly helpful with diabetes, as it can potentially help control and lower blood glucose levels, keeping blood sugar in check.
-This is also a potential side effect though for those who need to monitor their blood sugars closely since preliminary research has shown aloe can lower blood sugar (6).
+This is also a potential side effect though for those who need to monitor their blood sugars closely since preliminary research has shown aloe can lower blood sugar (5).

 3. Alleviating Digestive Problems with Aloe Vera

-The Side Effects of Aloe Vera
+Side Effects of Aloe Vera

-The biggest thing you’ll want to look out for when eating aloe vera or putting it your next smoothie is the latex portion of the plant (again, that yellowish substance right below the surface).
-People using it as a laxative dates back many years, but this can also cause serious stomach cramping and pain in some people.
+Although there are several benefits of aloe, there are also a few side effects to consider as well.
+The biggest thing you’ll want to look out for when eating aloe vera or putting it your next smoothie is the latex portion of the plant, which is that yellowish substance right below the surface.
+Its use as a laxative dates back many years, but this can also cause serious stomach cramping and pain in some people.

 Just as aloe has been shown to potentially help some digestive issues, in just the same, the aloe latex isn’t recommended for anyone who might have an intestinal obstruction, Crohn’s disease, ulcerative colitis, appendicitis, ulcers, hemorrhoids, abdominal pain or nausea, due to some of the irritating effects from a compound in aloe latex.
 Also, consuming aloe latex might make kidney disorders worse, since some studies show this has been linked to renal failure.

 You’ll find aloe juice and gels at many local health foods stores and even grocery stores.
-Look for labels that say 100% aloe, and for juice, you can often decide if you want the pulp in or not (just like orange juice).
+Look for labels that say 100% aloe, and for juice, you can often decide if you want the pulp in or not, just like orange juice.

-Is aloe a magic food that will “heal” health conditions — no and more research is needed to see what aloe can or can’t help with.
+Is aloe a magic food that will “heal” health conditions?
+No, and more research is needed to see what aloe can or can’t help with.
 Will we be adding aloe to all our smoothies at Nutrition Stripped?
 Probably not, but we love a good cold aloe gel kept in the fridge to soothe sunburned skin!
-Above all, it’s always a good idea to talk to your dietitian or doctor before trying anything new like this, especially if you’re looking to ~ treat ~ digestive issues or problems like psoriasis.
+Above all, it’s always a good idea to talk to your dietitian or doctor before trying anything new like this, especially if you’re looking to treat digestive issues or problems like psoriasis.